damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 <li>
   Do not click on links in emails you did not request yourself (requested password reset is OK, anything else is suspect).
   Clicking itself is a problem even when you don't enter a password, because a visit can already be used to execute a zero day.
-  We simulate phising attacks by haing an external service send emails to our company email addresses to ensure eveyone is aware of the threat.
+  We simulate phishing attacks by having an external service send emails to our company email addresses to ensure everyone is aware of the threat.
 </li>
 <li>All access is noted in [a Google Sheet](https://docs.google.com/spreadsheets/d/1dSlIRbD1b8XisIBbANDK5NGe55LvVSTsWM7aHcWCOVU/edit#gid=0) use this to request access, ping the relevant administrator after you updated the sheet</li>
 </ol>